Generic modules for the category of filtered by standard modules: Introduction

 In order to be more precise, we recall some definitions from \cite{BPS2}.

-\begin{definition} For any $k$-algebra $R$ and any $R$-module $M\in R\g\Mod$ we write $E_M = \End_R (M)^{op}$.
-Any $M \in R\g\Mod$ is naturally a right $E_M$-module.
-By definition, the \emph{endolength} of $M$, denoted by $\Endol {M}$, is its length as an $E_M$-module.
-We say that $M$ is \emph{endofinite} if it has finite endolength.
-The $R$-module $M$ is called \emph{pregeneric} iff it is an endofinite indecomposable with infinite dimension over $k$. \end{definition}
+\begin{definition} For any $k$-algebra $R$ and any $M\in R\g\Mod$, the \emph{endolength} of $M$, denoted by $\Endol {M}$, is its length as an $\End_R (M)^{op}$-module.
+The $R$-module $M$ is called \emph{pregeneric} iff it is an indecomposable with finite endolength but with infinite dimension over $k$. \end{definition}

 If $R$ is a finite-dimensional $k$-algebra, the notion of pregeneric $R$-module coincides with the usual notion of generic $R$-module.